Homology operations for gravity algebras: Operations for odd degree classes

-\begin{oss} The Braid group $B_n$ is equipped by a natural morphism to $\Sigma_n$, whose kernel is the pure braid group $PB_n$.
+Finally observe that $f_*$ includes $\Z$ as the center of $B_n$, so the same holds for $\partial$. \end{proof} \begin{oss} Proposition \ref{prop:quozienti omotopici come fiberwise configurations} is not true for $n=1$.
+Indeed in this case $B_1/Z(B_1)=PB_1/Z(PB_1)$ is the trivial group and $E(\lambda,1)/\Sigma_1=E(\lambda,1)$ is the total space $E$ of the tautological line bundle $\lambda:E\to \C P^{\infty}$, which is not contractible. \end{oss} \begin{oss} The Braid group $B_n$ is equipped with a natural morphism to $\Sigma_n$, whose kernel is the pure braid group $PB_n$.
 Since this morphism sends the generator of the center $\delta^2$ to the identity permutation, there is a factorization

 Therefore we can regard any $\Sigma_n$-module as a $B_n/Z(B_n)$ module. \end{oss}

 Now let $V$ be a graded vector space over some field $\F$, and assume that $V$ in concentrated in degree greater than $1$.
 In this case we can always find a bouquet of spheres $S_V$ such that